 Like your personal space?
-Here is a list of revolting germ facts to share with colleagues to ensure social distancing regulations are respected – and workstations are regularly sanitised!
+Here’s a list of revolting germ facts to share with colleagues to ensure social distancing regulations are respected… and workstations regularly disinfected!

 Germs Spread by Coughing